IBM/build-blockchain-insurance-app/README.md

 * #### Create the repair shop MSP definition (same process as shown in gif above)
   - Navigate to the <b>Organizations</b> tab in the left navigation and click <b>Create MSP definition</b>.
   - Enter the <b>MSP Display name</b> as `Repair Shop MSP` and an <b>MSP ID</b> of `repairshopmsp`.
-  - Under <b>Root Certificate Authority</b> details, specify the peer CA that we created `Shop CA` as the root CA for the organization.
+  - Under <b>Root Certificate Authority</b> details, specify the peer CA that we created `Repair Shop CA` as the root CA for the organization.
   - Give the <b>Enroll ID</b> and <b>Enroll secret</b> for your organization admin, `repairShopAdmin` and `repairShopAdminpw`.
 Then, give the Identity name, `Repair Shop Admin`.
   - Click the <b>Generate</b> button to enroll this identity as the admin of your organization and export the identity to the wallet.
 Click <b>Export</b> to export the admin certificates to your file system.
 Finally click <b>Create MSP definition</b>.

 * #### Create the police MSP definition (same process as shown in gif above)
   - Navigate to the <b>Organizations</b> tab in the left navigation and click <b>Create MSP definition</b>.
   - Enter the <b>MSP Display name</b> as `Police MSP` and an <b>MSP ID</b> of `policemsp`.
-  - Under <b>Root Certificate Authority</b> details, specify the peer CA that we created `Shop CA` as the root CA for the organization.
+  - Under <b>Root Certificate Authority</b> details, specify the peer CA that we created `Police CA` as the root CA for the organization.
   - Give the <b>Enroll ID</b> and <b>Enroll secret</b> for your organization admin, `policeAdmin` and `policeAdminpw`.
 Then, give the Identity name, `Police Admin`.
   - Click the <b>Generate</b> button to enroll this identity as the admin of your organization and export the identity to the wallet.
 Click <b>Export</b> to export the admin certificates to your file system.
 Finally click <b>Create MSP definition</b>.